OpenDataPlatform/dexgate/README.md

 In both case, `Dexgate` provide a 'hot reload' mechanisme, watching for any change to immediately reload the configuration.
 Note the following:

 - Existing sessions are not impacted by such reload.
 - Only this `users.yml` file/configMap is dynamicaly reloaded.
-Dexgate need to be restarted to take in account any modification in this main `config.yml` file.
+Dexgate needs to be restarted to take in account any modification in this main `config.yml` file.
 - In a Kubernetes context, the usual practice would be to mount a configMap as a volume and use the `userConfigFile` parameter to point on it.
 But the file watcher will not work with such mount.
 This is why a configMap watcher has been implemented and the recommended pattern in kubernetes is to use the `userConfigMap.name/namespace/key` parameters.